 Remember that you can use my 5% discount code in all your 1stQuest bookings: ATC-QST

 Budget Hostel (Top Choice) – Heritage Hostel – This is, by far, the best hostel in Iran.
 The owner Omid, a good friend of mine, is an Iranian guy who has been backpacking across the world for many years.
-He really knows what international travelers need, so that’s why he decided to open a great hostel, with really comfortable dorms and amazing private rooms, as well.
-There are several hanging out areas, a barbecue and even a traditional Persian pool.
-It’s an ideal place for either couples, solo backpackers and even mid-range travelers.
+It’s a super comfortable hostel with several hanging out areas, a barbecue and even a traditional Persian pool.

 How to get from and to the airport